Field Synthesis with Azimuthally-Varying, Cascaded, Cylindrical Metasurfaces using a Wave Matrix Approach: Introduction

+Many electromagnetic design problems involve transforming a known excitation field to a desired radiation field.
 In field transformations, conversion between azimuthal modes is often necessary, and bianisotropic responses are readily needed including electric, magnetic, and magneto-electric effects [\ref{Xu_2020}].
 In order to achieve azimuthal mode conversion, cylindrical metasurfaces are modeled with bianisotropic polarizability tensors in [\ref{Safari_2019}].
 The synthesis of a field transformation simply involves finding the required surface polarization current densities that match the tangential components of the source field to the desired field.
-Nevertheless, complex polarizabilities, which lead to negative resistances, are unavoidable in this technique.
-By utilizing surface waves in design, local power conservation can be satisfied, and field transformation realized with passive and lossless cylindrical metasurfaces [\ref{Kwon_2020}].
+Nevertheless, complex polarizabilities, which lead to negative resistances, are unavoidable with this technique.
+However, by utilizing surface waves in design, local power conservation can be satisfied [\ref{Epstein_2016}], and field transformation realized with passive and lossless cylindrical metasurfaces [\ref{Kwon_2020}].
 Still, the reported method in [\ref{Kwon_2020}] mandates that metasurfaces be impenetrable and of zero thickness simultaneously.
-Such constraints become infeasible in practice.
+Such metasurfaces become unrealizable in practice.
 Due to the challenges associated with realizing magnetic and magneto-electric effects, bianisotropic responses are typically implemented by cascading layers of metasurfaces [\ref{Pfeiffer_2013}-\ref{Pfeiffer_2014}].
-In [\ref{Xu_2021}, \ref{Li(2)_2019}-\ref{Xu_2020}], the bianisotropic responses required for field transformation are first derived by a mode matching technique and then later replaced by cascaded structures.
-Although neat and elegant, directly replacing idealized bianisotropic boundaries with cascaded structures creates two significant issues for realization.
+In [\ref{Xu_2021}, \ref{Li(2)_2019}-\ref{Xu_2020}], bianisotropic responses required for field transformations are first derived by a mode-matching technique, and then later replaced by cascaded structures.
+Although neat and elegant, directly replacing idealized bianisotropic boundaries with cascaded structures leads to two significant issues for realization.
 First, to minimize the effects due to finite thickness in cascaded structures, the separation between metasurfaces has to be extremely small [\ref{Xu_2021}, \ref{Xu_2020}].
-This is because small separation distances minimize transverse propagation coupling within the cascaded metasurfaces.
+These small separation distances minimize transverse propagation and coupling within the cascaded metasurfaces.
 Alternatively, perfect conducting baffles need to be inserted to prevent higher order azimuthal modes from propagating between layers [\ref{Xu_2021}, \ref{Li(2)_2019}-\ref{Xu_2020}].
 Both of these requirements greatly increase fabrication complexity as well as cost.